-MARTIN LUTHER KING BLVD.
+MARTIN LUTHER KING DR.

 Martin Luther King, Jr. led the first Negro non-violent demonstration and inspired